 David Hirsch: So was it a quiet household, or was it like pandemonium?

 Dan Marquardt: It was more pandemonium.

 Tom Couch: Dan and his wife Jennifer are parents of nine children, including six adopted children who all have special needs.

 Dan Marquardt: They have physical challenges.
 Absolutely.
 But nothing that they can’t overcome.

-Tom Couch: It’s an amazing story of a couple who are trying to make the world a better place to joy and happiness.
+Tom Couch: It’s an amazing story of a couple who are trying to make the world a better place.

-Dan Marquardt: Each of these kids bring us every day is a gift beyond words.
+Dan Marquardt: The joy and happiness each of these kids bring us every day is a gift beyond words.

 Tom Couch: Here’s David Hirsch.

-Tom Couch: So let’s hear it now.
-David Hirsch’s conversation with special father Dan Marquardt.
+Tom Couch: So let’s hear David Hirsch’s conversation with special father Dan Marquardt.